LucasBorza/network-notebook/Documentation/BGP.md

     -   **The AS_PATHs received from an external AS *must not contain the local AS,* or they will be discarded.**

     -   **The local routing policy must permit the route.
-If the neighbor is filtering the route, they won\'t use it.**
+If the neighbor is filtering the route, they won't use it.**

 -   Highest **WEIGHT**